sliemeobn/elementary-htmx/README.md

 The package brings the `.hx` syntaxt to all `HTMLElements` - providing a rich API for most [HTMX attributes](https://htmx.org/docs/).

-There is also a `ElementaryHTMXSSE` module that adds the `.sse` syntax for the [Server Sent Events extensions.](https://github.com/bigskysoftware/htmx-extensions/blob/main/src/sse/README.md)
+There is also an `ElementaryHTMXSSE` module that adds the `.sse` syntax for the [Server Sent Events extensions](https://github.com/bigskysoftware/htmx-extensions/blob/main/src/sse/README.md), as well as `ElementaryHTMXWS` to add the `.ws` syntax for the [WebSockets extensions.](https://github.com/bigskysoftware/htmx-extensions/blob/main/src/ws/README.md)

 ## Future directions